 A safari vehicle and driver is waiting for us and we charge off into the jungle, an eagle-eyed Dilan pointing out macaques, spotted deer, peacocks and flocks of rare birds as we jiggle and bounce along the rough dusty tracks that cut through the jungle.

 We’re so excited by all the wildlife we almost forget what we’re actually here for until we happen upon the utterly enchanting sight of six adolescent male elephants taking their daily bath.

-Stopping at a respectful distances, the elephants stop to size us up but, with a happy honk of approval, they are quickly back to the business of frolicking and rumbling in the water.
+Stopping the jeep at a respectful distance, the elephants pause to size us up but, with a happy honk of approval, they are quickly back to the business of frolicking and rumbling in the water.

 One particularly cheeky elephant pushes his unsuspecting pal into the water, then runs around with a huge triumphant grin.
 These dudes are hilarious.

 The perky pachyderms, like humans, enjoy rich and complex social lives but it would also appear they rock a sense of humour not dissimilar to that of the average human teenage boy.
 So much so that when one plonks its gargantuan backside on another with shameless glee, I half expect it to tell us a fart joke.

 As we watch them joyfully interacting, I think of all the times I’ve heard people excuse themselves for supporting more exploitive elephant attractions.
 You know, those folks who justify their actions by declaring how happy the elephants look, chained though they are into riverbeds or piled high with a hefty load of human and driven with a jab in the arse by a metal spike.
 Not to mention all that awesome fun the perky pachyderms enjoy whilst being socially isolated, dominated and systemically abused like participants in a plus-size reenactment of 50 Shades of Grey.